Guides

 Many jurisdictions are backing away from the most controversial type of warrant: a no-knock warrant.
 This sort of unannounced police raid has received increased scrutiny in recent years when they’ve backfired on authorities, including charging into homes when children are having birthday parties, when police have the wrong address, or when the information about evidence is wrong.
 While these sorts of warrants were intended to capture only the most dangerous sort of criminal (thus justifying the element of surprise) many, including the Council on Criminal Justice, say they’ve been overused and damaged the reputation of law enforcement.

-- Bench warrant – this compels police to bring a person before a specific judge, usually to settle court business, such as paying a court-ordered fine, or to complete a legal process like attending a hearing or missing court date;
+- Bench warrant: this compels police to bring a person before a specific judge, usually to settle court business, such as paying a court-ordered fine, or to complete a legal process like attending a hearing or missing a court date.
+For those wondering how to see if someone has a warrant, this is a common type of warrant to look for.

-- Fugitive or Governor’s warrant – these are executed when a person has fled across state lines.
+- Fugitive or Governor’s warrant: these are executed when a person has fled across state lines.
+For those wondering how to see if someone has a warrant, this is a common type of warrant to look for.

 How Do You Look Up if Someone Has a Warrant?

-- Contact NCIC – the NCIC is the national criminal offender database maintained by the FBI.
+- Contact NCIC: The NCIC is the national criminal offender database maintained by the FBI.
 This is used by police departments to communicate information about outstanding warrants across state lines.
 Unfortunately it’s not possible for individuals to request information from NCIC as it is only accessible by law enforcement.
+However, knowing how to check if someone has a warrant through other means can be crucial.

-- Use public records – public records include arrest and court records.
+- Use public records: Public records include court and arrest records.
 You may be able to look up your court proceeding online and determine if a magistrate or judge ordered you to complete a class, pay a fine, or serve time that you did not follow through on.
+This method is often used for warrant searches.

-- Check government websites – court websites in some jurisdictions allow internet searches for warrants and cases.
+- Check government websites: Court websites in some jurisdictions allow internet searches for warrants and cases.
 If there is no specific search for warrants you can find your case file and figure out if you completed the court’s requirements.
+This is a straightforward way to see how to find out if someone has a warrant online for free.

-- Ask a police officer – police officers can search their databases to determine if there is an active warrant for your arrest, but 1.) they could be compelled to arrest you on the spot if they find one, and 2.) such databases aren’t perfect as a warrant from a different jurisdiction may not show up.
+- Ask a police officer: Police officers can search their databases to determine if there is an active warrant for your arrest, but they could be compelled to arrest you on the spot if they find one, and such databases aren’t perfect as a warrant from a different jurisdiction may not show up.
+Understanding how can you see if someone has a warrant through various means is essential to avoid unexpected situations.

 If you find you have a warrant, settle it immediately.
 Options include calling an attorney to help you, showing up at the courthouse where it was issued, or calling to find out what is needed to settle it.